Country Overview

 View more for this country:

-Fiji has made progress on LGBTIQ issues in the last decade; however, LGBTIQ people still face barriers to full equality.
-Same-sex relations were decriminalized in 2010, and Fiji is one of few countries in the world to ban discrimination on the basis of sexual orientation and gender identity in its constitution.
-Although Fiji does not have a law banning “conversion therapy,” it prohibits health professionals from attempting to change a person’s sexual orientation.
-Fiji has a traditional third gender population, known as the vaka sa lewa lewa, who were assigned male at birth and present themselves and/or identify as women, yet Fiji does not allow for legal gender recognition.
-Hate speech from politicians and religious leaders remains prominent.
-However, the LGTBIQ community is experiencing greater visibility and acceptance, particularly in urban centers.
+Fiji has made progress on LGBTIQ equality in the last decade.
+However, LGBTIQ people still face barriers to full equality.
+Same-sex relations were decriminalized in 2010, and Fiji is one of the few countries in the world to ban discrimination on the basis of sexual orientation and gender identity in its constitution.
+Fiji also enacted legal protections from discrimination based on sexual orientation in the workplace in 2007 and prohibits health professionals from attempting to change a person’s sexual orientation.
+Fiji has a traditional third-gender population known as vaka sa lewa lewa, who present themselves and/or identify as women, but there is no procedure for legal gender recognition in the country.

 Global Impact